hellmarbecker/blog/_drafts/overlaying-multiple-metrics-in-imply-pivot.markdown

 ![Screenshot with 3 metrics overlayed]()

 Today we are going to look at a new enhancement for line chart graphs in [Imply's Pivot](https://docs.imply.io/latest/pivot-overview/), such as timeseries curves.
-Up until now, one chart would only show a single measure[^1].
+Up until recently, one chart would only show a single measure[^1].
 If you pulled in multiple metrics, you would get each in its own chart, like this:

 [^1]: You would be able to display a second measure as a dotted line using the comparison feature, but options are limited.